PandasThumb/pandasthumb.github.io/_posts/2026/2026-04-01-debatesandcomments.md

-These discussions will be accompanied, as usual, by comments supplied by the enthusiastic and knowledgable S&amp;CT readers who appreciate the lively and informative back-and-forth that signals the intellectual vitality of the "cdesign proponensist"
+These discussions will be accompanied, as usual, by comments supplied by the enthusiastic and knowledgable S&amp;CT readers who appreciate the lively. honest and informative back-and-forth that signals the intellectual vitality of the "cdesign proponensist"
 movement.